thomastoledo/thomastoledo.github.io/_posts/2025-05-04-angular-training-modules-standalone-components.md

 In your folder, **do not forget to execute the `npm install` command**.

 Reminder: this app, called "routines", is all about setting up your routines.
-It will mainly be timers and stuff.

 ## Our first feature
 Counter-intuitively enough, it is considered a bad practice to develop the login page first.
 A macro-roadmap should go like this: implement public pages -> add security -> implement private pages.
 Also, it is considered a bad practice to tackle security **after** having implemented private pages.